prometheus-protocol/prometheus-protocol/README.md

 2.  **Authorize in Browser:**
     - Copy the full `/authorize` URL printed by the script.
     - Paste it into your browser and complete the Internet Identity login.
+    - If the `prometheus:charge` scope was requested, you will be prompted to **select a payment token** (e.g., PMP or ckUSDC) and set an allowance before reaching the consent screen.
     - You will be redirected to `https://jwt.io` (our example `redirect_uri`).
     - **Copy the `code` value from the resulting URL.**